trampgeek/moodle-filter_ace_inline/README.md

             print(i, i * i)
         </pre>

+3. data-readonly.
+This disables editing of the code, so students can only run the supplied code without modification.

-3. data-stdin.
+4. data-stdin.
 This string value defines the standard input "file" to be used for the run.
 HTML5 allows multiline attribute values, so newlines can be inserted into the string.
 For example: